novoda/ios-demos/ARDemos/README.md

 # ARKit Demo

-This repository is a basic iOS using ARKit to allow adding of custom `.dae` or `.scn` files so that they can be viewed through a device in augmented reality.
+This repository is a basic iOS app using ARKit to allow adding of custom `.dae` or `.scn` files so that they can be viewed through a device in augmented reality.

 No prior knowledge of any code is required.